Iasonaspg/Parallel-repo/Exc1/README.md

 * Create a new folder in the same directory with the name **results**
 * Execute the command `bash script.sh`
 * The desired results will be inside the **results** folder

+### System Setup

+The CPU of the system that the tests took place is an AMD FX-6300 with 6 physical cores and no hyperthreading.